Port Augusta City Council works hard to maintain the city infrastructure with the resources available.

 - Carlton Parade

-Works will involve removal of old bituminous footpath and replacement with concrete pavers to meet disability standards.
+Works involved removal of old bituminous footpath and replacement with concrete pavers to meet disability standards.

 Central Oval Turf Upgrade Project